WilliamY97/LearningJournal/uWaterloo/ECE290/TortLaw.md

 Or: a failure to take action that a reasonable or prudent person would take to protect another person/property from harm (**Appeal for Case 1 of Assignment 2**)

+##Forseeability

+- An important component of negligence is **forseeability**

+- Should A have foreseen that his actions would cause harm (**Yes in the case of assignment 2**)

+- It is not expected that A has the power of clairvoyance; his ability to foresee the consequences need not be exceptional.

+- Would a normally intelligent and alert person have foreseen that his conduct would have likely harmed somoone?

+- **Courts have held** that if harmful results are unforseeable, A is not held responsible.